 What do they typically do

-- Help patients do therapeutic activities like stretches and other exercises
+- Help patients do therapeutic activities, such as stretches and other exercises

 - Lead children who have developmental disabilities in play activities that promote coordination and socialization